LuccaRebelloToledo/node-ts-setup/README.md

 ## Available Scripts

 - `npm test`: Runs tests with Jest.
-- `npm run lint`: Runs linting with ESLint.
+- `npm run check`: Runs linting and formatting with Biome.
-- `npm run format`: Formats code with Prettier.

 Remember that Husky and lint-staged are set up to automatically run linting and formatting before each commit and git commit message linter before each push.